Bed Bug Problems Are More Common Than You Think

 If you have ever felt something crawling on you during the night, you may have encountered a bed bug.
 Most of the time, people are completely unaware of who they are sharing their beds with.
 Bed Bugs are actually more common than you think.
 Unfortunately, one out of five Americans have had a bed bug infestation in their home or know someone who has encountered bed bugs at home or in a hotel.

 Bed bugs are most active at night but are not exclusively nocturnal.
 Most often their presence will go undetected.
 They often feed on animals or humans, leaving small red bumps behind.
 Bedbugs cling to clothing, bags, in or behind furniture and live up to a year without food.
 If you think you may have bed bugs, here are a few ways to identify them.
-Be sure to call a professional at the first sign of an infestation.
+Be sure to call a professional to eliminate bed bugs at the first sign of an infestation.

 Signs you have Bed Bugs:

 - Bed bug bites: bites will occur where there is any exposed skin.
 They prefer the face, neck, and arms of a sleeping person.
-The bites will usually produce a swelling of the skin and itchy, reddish spots may appear after the swelling subsides.
+The bites will usually produce swelling of the skin and itchy, reddish spots may appear after the swelling subsides.

 - Dark spots: tiny spots of feces, which look like dried specks of blood, will be found in dark corners and crevices.